 The waste water treatment plant consists of a grey and black water system (black water includes urine and human solid waste).
 The proposed design minimises water demand by reducing fresh water consumption.
-Water coming from the snow melting facility, stored in a buffer tank, will be used for all potable functions, including showers and cooking.
-Other building functions will use recycled water.
-This has been designed as a modular system that can be extended in future.
+Water coming from the snow melting facility, stored in a buffer tank, will be used for all potable functions such as cooking.
+Other building functions will use recycled water, for example toilets.
+The Water Treatment Unit (WTU) has been designed as a modular system that can be extended in future.
 In an initial configuration there will be:

-- An influent buffer collecting all grey and black water produced;
+- 2 redundant influent buffers collecting all grey and black water produced;

-- An anaerobic reactor with ultra-filtration unit;
+- an anaerobic reactor with ultra-filtration unit;

-- A Membrane Aerobic Bioreactor;
+- a Membrane Aerobic Bioreactor;

-- A chlorine unit;
+- a chlorine unit;

-- Active carbon treatment unit;
+- an active carbon treatment unit;

-- UV-treatment unit; and
+- a UV-treatment unit; and

-- Buffer hygienic water.
+- a tank for hygienic water.